andrea993/audioeqpro/pulsemodule/README.md

 # Pulseaudio module
 This implemenation of the equalizer in a pulseadudio module allow you to use my algorithm in your devices that support pulseaudio.

-To install this module you need to build the last version of pulseaudio source and add the equalizer in the tree, to do this you can easly follow the instruction below.
+To install this module you need to build the latest version of pulseaudio source and add the equalizer in the tree, to do this you can easly follow the instruction below.

 ## Installation
 - Make sure that you have not a pulseaudio version installed, look your package manager